cds-snc/gcds-docs/src/en/styles/design-tokens/design-tokens.md

 # {{ title }}

 GC Design System tokens are the smallest building blocks of the design system.
+They have their own GitHub repo and Figma library.

 ## Capturing design decisions in code